zopefoundation/zc.ngi/src/zc/ngi/README.txt

 communicate with servers.
 To do so, a client must be provided with an IConnector implemantation.
 How this happens is outside the scope of the NGI.
-An IConnector implementation could, for example, be provided via the Zope component architecture, or via package_resources entry points.
+An IConnector implementation could, for example, be provided via the Zope component architecture, or via pkg_resources entry points.

 Let's create a simple client that calls an echo server and verifies